How to request services on behalf of a CTP Care client

 -

-Provide evidence of how the requested service meets SIRA's reasonable and necessary criteria and clinical framework for treatment
+Provide evidence of how the requested service is reasonable and necessary and follows the clinical framework for the delivery of health services

 All requested services must be linked to the client's specific goals when submitting a request.
-Include relevant information such as reports, standardised outcome measures and evidence to address SIRA's reasonable and necessary criteria with the request.
+Include relevant information such as reports, standardised outcome measures and how the service is reasonable and necessary.

 -